jjhickmon/perceptron/README.md

 # perceptron
 Testing my understanding of Machine Learning fundamentals such as gradient descent and back propagation by creating a single-layer perceptron from scratch.
+Created a neural network from scratch and implemented all of the concepts from scratch, using pygame to visualize.

 In this demo, the red line is the model's estimate of the gradient between the white and the black dots.